Skip to content

 • Type: String (duration) or object

-• Description: Time after which tests are considered slow, and timeout configuration
+• Description: Time after which tests are considered slow, plus optional termination policy.

 • Documentation: Slow tests and timeouts